-If your computer hardware or the network connection between the computer and devices changes, it may be necessary to delete a channel.
+If your computer hardware or the network connection between the computer and devices changes, you need to delete a channel.

 When you delete a channel, all nodes below the channel are also deleted.
 If a client application requests new data from a deleted channel or from a node on a deleted channel, the request is rejected.
 Data for existing queries is set to bad quality.